Featured Image Source: Deposit Photos

 - Matinee – 20 and 24 inches long.

-- Chocker – between 15 and 17 inches long (although some might not define them as being ‘’long necklaces’’ per se).
+- Choker – between 15 and 17 inches long (although some might not define them as being ‘’long necklaces’’ per se).

 Amongst these types, rope pearl necklaces are gaining the most traction with young modern women.
 Unlike matinee and opera necklaces, which might look a tad odd in combination with outfits which would not fit in The Great Gatsby, rope pearls are very versatile.
 They go especially well with smart casual outfits – by matching a rope necklace with jeans and sack coats, for example, you will create the perfect blend between elegance and casual nonchalance.